-At the start of 2021, husband and wife Chris and Emma Limtek made the decision to launch the ‘Bricked Nature’ podcast, a new show capturing Salford’s serene nature as the couple document their walking adventures.
+At the start of 2021, the couple launched the ‘Bricked Nature’ podcast, a new show capturing Salford’s serene nature as the couple document their walking adventures.

 Throughout the pandemic the Salford couple have spent their time studying for master degrees in the creative industry and have also taken jobs as key workers, Emma is a Covid cleaner and Chris is a design technician in a local high school.

-However, as the second UK lockdown kicked in Chris and Emma started to discuss the idea for creating a podcast, knowing that a reassess of their surroundings would be beneficial to their mental health.
+However, as the second UK lockdown kicked in they started to discuss the idea for creating a podcast, knowing that a reassess of their surroundings would be beneficial to their mental health.

 Emma described the motivation behind the podcast saying: “There’s a lot of podcasts about nature but they are all set in really idyllic beautiful places and there’s professional people who are doing it who know a lot about nature, whereas a lot of the time most people don’t live in these places.”

 Chris agreed and said: “We thought you need to get out of your headspace and that’s where the idea of, lets just go out of the door, let’s just go in a direction, and just see what we find came about.